robzr/short_bus/README.md

   puts "This lambda receives ALL message, like this one: #{message}" }

-# Usually, you'll want to supply an message_spec when subscribing.
+# Usually, you'll want to supply a message_spec when subscribing.
 You can also
 #  subscribe a Block.
 Upon finishing, we'll send a new message back to
 #  the Driver.
 #